 - Ensure all the pipes, sewer systems and home foundations do not have leaks, cracks or weak joints where roots can find their way in and grow.

-Branching Out on Your Own – What to Take Away From These Problems
+What to Take Away From These Tree and Plant Root Problems

 All trees, shrubs and plants can essentially cause problems to a home’s foundation, structure or plumbing system.
 However, certain types of trees, shrubs and bushes, like the ones listed above, are more likely to cause damage because of their flexible, shallow or large root systems.
 To prevent any potential sewer, plumbing or foundation problems, avoid placing these trees in your yard.
 If you do plant them, measure to ensure the root system has adequate room to grow.